WHISTLER ADJUDICATORS

 CHOIR

-Christopher Aspaas from Texas Christian University
+Christopher Aspaas

 Rachel Rensink-Hoff is Associate Professor and Chair of Music at Brock University and Artistic Director of the Avanti Singers.
 Awarded the 2016 Leslie Bell Prize for Choral Conducting of the Ontario Arts Council, Rachel and choirs under her direction have been the recipients of numerous honours and awards.
 Her women’s choir earned first prize in their category of the 2015 National Choral Competition for Amateur Choirs and in 2019 the Avanti Chamber Singers was named “Most Promising New Adult Ensemble.”
 She was awarded the 2022 Arts in Education Award by the City of St. Catharines and in 2024 received the Brock University Faculty of Humanities Award for Excellence in Teaching.